Itzik Kornfein

 including back-to-back Championships in 1997 and 1998.

-Few days before the beginning of training sessions previous to the 07-08 playing season, Korenfine announced his retirement as a player.
+Few days before the beginning of training sessions previous to the 07-08 playing season, Kornfein announced his retirement as a player.
 He was then named as the club's general manager.

 Kornfein holds a BA in Economics and Marketing from the Open University of Israel, and an MA in Business Administration from the Hebrew University of Jerusalem.